 - Feelings of hopelessness or worthlessness

-In order to be diagnosed with persistent depressive disorder, you must experience the qualifying symptoms for at least two years.
-It’s important that those who suffer from this disorder seek treatment, as it can persist for an extended period of time and also lead to intermittent episodes of major depressive disorder.
+In order to be diagnosed with persistent depressive disorder, you must experience symptoms for at least two years.
+It’s important that those who suffer from this disorder seek treatment, as it can persist for an extended period of time and also lead to intermittent episodes of major depression.

 4) Substance/Medication Induced Depressive Disorder